Symptoms and diagnosis of bladder cancer

 - A burning feeling when you pass urine.

 Testing for bladder cancer when you have no symptoms is called screening.
-There is no national bladder cancer screening programme in Ireland or anywhere else in the world.
-If you are worried about bladder cancer, contact the Cancer Nurseline Freefone 1800 200 700 or speak to your GP.
+There is no national bladder cancer screening programme in Ireland at present.
+If you are concerned about bladder cancer, talk to your GP.

 Your family doctor (GP) will talk to you about your symptoms.
 Your GP will refer you to hospital if they think you need more tests.
 Tests you might have include: